HSCS: 1.18, 3.1, 3.6, 3.7, 3.8, 3.9, 3.10, 3.11, 3.12, 3.13, 3.15, 3.16, 3.25, 4.5, 5.6

 Settling in procedures:

-• A senior member will review the information provided by parents on the All About Met form on the online nursery management system.
+- A senior member will review the information provided by parents on the All About Me form on the online nursery management system.
 If this has not been completed there will be an opportunity to complete this at the first settle session.

-• A keyworker will be allocated.
+- A keyworker will be allocated.
 Different settings will choose how best to manage this allocation for their children, families and staff.
-This may be allocated by the Nursery Manager or a Senior member of staff.
+This may be allocated by the Nursery Manager or Depute Manager member of staff.
 Alternatively, a key worker may not be allocated until the child has settled into nursery as a child may show a natural bond or attachment to a particular member of staff who will become the keyworker.

-• The keyworker (if allocated) or a senior member of staff will spend time with the family of their first visit, reviewing information provided on the All About Me on the online nursery management system and adding to this if necessary.
+- The keyworker or a senior member of staff will spend time with the family of their first visit, introducing them to the staff team, showing them around the setting and giving information about our daily routines.
+The information provided on the All About Me on the online nursery management system will be reviewed and added to this if necessary.
 This gives everyone the opportunity to discuss the child’s individual needs.

-• It is important that all staff become familiar with the children and their families.
+- It is important that all staff become familiar with the new family.

-• The key worker (if allocated) or senior member of staff, and the family will work together to see how the child gets on and discuss if the child may need more than one settle session.
+- The key worker or senior member of staff, and the family will work together to see how the child gets on and discuss if the child may need a longer settling in period.
 This process will be flexible, and staff will work closely with families on this.